kos3150/kos3150/README.md

 -->
 ![212281775-b468df30-4edc-4bf8-a4ee-f52e1aaddc86](https://github.com/kos3150/kos3150/assets/142562646/2096ad02-11e1-4235-8cf2-30537aa732c6)

-I'm currently working on my bachelor's degree in **Graphic Information Technology and I'm able to attend a four-year university through the Department of Veterans Affairs Vocational Readiness and Employment Program.
+I earned my bachelor of science degree in Graphic Information Technology and I was able to attend a four-year university through the Department of Veterans Affairs Vocational Readiness and Employment Program.

-My goal is to work as a freelance graphic designer and manage my own small business and graphic design studio, Media Design Group https://www.1mediatechnologies.com
+My goal is to work as a professional content provider, graphic designer and web developer managing my own small business and graphic design studio, Media Design Group https://www.1mediatechnologies.com

 My hobbies include, cooking, photography and I enjoy listening to my music.
 I am inspired by commercial and residential archetecture and interior space design.
 I also enjoy traveling, working and relaxing at home, and spending time with my wife Joy and our two cats, Blaze and Styxx and my family and friends.